BV 101:

 This can be for a number of reasons:

-• Antibiotic resistance- you may have a strain of the BV causing bacteria which is resistant to antibiotics.
-If you have recurrent BV, try improving your vaginal balance with Perfect V which will supplement your vaginal microbiome with the right Lactobacilli.
+- Antibiotic resistance- you may have a strain of the BV causing bacteria which is resistant to antibiotics.
+If you have recurrent BV, try improving your vaginal balance with Ultimate V which will supplement your vaginal microbiome with the right Lactobacilli.

 A healthy vaginal microbiome is important in stopping vaginal infections like BV.
-Try supplementing your vaginal microbiome with the specific researched women's bacteria that are in Perfect V.
+Try supplementing your vaginal microbiome with the specific researched women's bacteria that are in Ultimate V.